sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 #### Can I move files by clicking the “Paste” menu item?

 No, you can only use the keyboard shortcuts.
 The app works by overriding the original keyboard shortcuts.
 There is no way to override the Finder menu items.

+#### It does not work when I try to paste directly to an expanded subfolder shown in its parent folder

+This is a Finder bug.
+You can reproduce it even without Command X by selecting the file to move, pressing <kbd>Command+C</kbd>, selecting the destination folder, and then pressing <kbd>Option+Command+V</kbd>.

 #### Where can I find the changelog?